A Heptalemma for Quantum Mechanics: Where do Copenhagen, Everett, and QBism fit?

 \subsection{Everett}

 The Everett interpretation is popularly known as ``the many-worlds interpretation'' and was named ``the relative state formulation'' by its inventor.
-From the perspective of the heptalemma, however, it is neither a many-worlds interpretation nor a relational one.
-Specifically, under our definitions, the Everett interpretation upholds both one world and non-relationalism.
+From the perspective of the heptalemma, however, we suggest it should be viewed neither as a many-worlds interpretation nor as a relational one.
+Rather, it arguably upholds both one world and non-relationalism.
 The supposed ``many worlds'' of the Everett interpretation are just branches of the universal wavefunction evolution, and this straightforwardly fits into a single world, albeit one that is richer than conventionally assumed (namely, branching-tree-like).
 Chalmers (1996, p.
 347) describes the Everett interpretation as a \textquotedblleft one-big-world interpretation\textquotedblright : \textquotedblleft There is only one world, but it has more in it than we might have thought\textquotedblright{} (1996, p.
 347).
 Similarly, while speaking of a particular measurement outcome is only meaningful relative to the branch in which it occurs, the ontology of this view is that \emph{all} possible outcomes actually do occur.
-Although we find ourselves in one branch, the reality is that all branches are equally real.
-All of these outcomes factually obtain, \emph{simpliciter}, in a single coherent world.
+Although we find ourselves in one branch, all branches are equally real.
+All of these outcomes factually obtain, \emph{simpliciter}, in one coherent world.
 The label ``multiverse'' arguably describes this idea reasonably well, as long as it is understood that the multiverse in its entirety is a single world in the philosophical sense, not many.